-Last Sunday, I had a late flight, which made me miss a pivotal “Game of Thrones” episode.
+Last Sunday I had a late flight, making me miss a pivotal “Game of Thrones” episode.
 The minute the plane landed, I decided to cut myself off from all social media outlets, at least until the following Monday night when I had the time to catch up on the show.
-For an entire day I was walking to and fro with my headphones on, terrified of accidentally hearing someone’s conversation or capturing a glimpse of a spoiler on someone’s laptop.
+For an entire day I was walking to and fro with my headphones on, terrified of accidentally hearing someone’s conversation or of catching a glimpse of a spoiler on someone’s laptop.

-Big cultural moments like the conclusion of the decade-long Avengers saga, or the eight years we’ve spent crying and cheering over the fate of Starks and Targaryens, have brought spoilers to the front of everyone’s minds.
+Big cultural moments like the conclusion of the decade-long Avengers saga or the eight years we’ve spent crying and cheering over the fate of Starks and Targaryens have brought spoilers to the forefront of everyone’s minds.
 Our constant presence online only heightens this paranoia.

 Spoilers have always existed, but it’s only recently that creators have started to comment on these issues, releasing heartfelt statements that beg people to protect their intended experience, as if a spoiler was enough to make or break something that has been years in the making.